AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-59229-customer-group-segmentation-fix.md

 ---
 title: 'ACSD-59229: Customer group data misallocation fixed due to outdated X-magento-vary header'
-description: Apply the ACSD-58054 patch to fix the Adobe Commerce issue where customer group-related information is saved in the wrong segment due to the old value of the X-Magento-Vary in the request.
+description: Apply the ACSD-59229 patch to fix the Adobe Commerce issue where customer group-related information is saved in the wrong segment due to the old value of the X-Magento-Vary in the request.
-feature: Customers
+feature: Customers, Personalization, Marketing Tools
 role: Admin, Developer
 ---
 # ACSD-59229: Customer group data misallocation fixed due to outdated X-magento-vary header

 The ACSD-59229 patch fixes the issue where customer group-related information is saved in the wrong segment due to the old value of the X-Magento-Vary in the request.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.50 is installed.
 The patch ID is ACSD-59229.
 Please note that the issue is fixed in 2.4.7.

+## Affected products and versions

+**The patch is created for Adobe Commerce version:**

+* Adobe Commerce (all deployment methods) 2.4.4-p8

+**Compatible with Adobe Commerce versions:**

+* Adobe Commerce (all deployment methods) 2.4.4 - 2.4.6-p9

+>[!NOTE]
+>
+>The patch might become applicable to other versions with new [!DNL Quality Patches Tool] releases.
+To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [[!DNL Quality Patches Tool]: Search for patches page](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html).
+Use the patch ID as a search keyword to locate the patch.

 ## Issue